gliboc/simeon/README.md

 ### Relational algebra

-The file `astAlg.ml` contains type definitions for the relational algebra expressions and operators.
-It is possible to load csv files into a relation with functions defined in the file.
+The file `algebra.ml` contains type definitions for the relational algebra.
 These expressions can be interpreted using the code in `interpreter.ml`.
-Our current data type is only a record field with the field instance containing a `string string list` and the field name containing the name of the relation.
+Our current data type is a record field with the field instance containing a `string string list` and the field name containing the name of the relation.

 ### Data